PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-09 01:41:21
+Last updated: 2024-04-09 01:41:54
-Random Quote: Shelly, remember when you thought you had leprosy, and it was just a patch of dry skin? - Mary
+Random Quote: The Wall can stop an army, but not a man alone.  -  Mance Rayder